-Selecting the settings icon with the F2 switch then pressing the F4 switch divings up the Settings screen.
+Selecting the settings icon ■ with the F2 switch or F3 switch from the main menu and then pressing the F4 switch brings up the Settings screen.

-Selecting the desired item to be set on the Settings screen with the F2 switch ▲ or F3 switch ▼ and then pressing the F4 switch - allows changing of the settings listed in the table below.
+Selecting the desired item to be set on the Settings screen with the F2 switch ▲ or F3 switch ▼ and then pressing the F4 switch ← allows changing of the settings listed in the table below.

-8= Language setting: Changes the language used on the various screens such as the Maintenance Time screen.
+& Language setting: Changes the language used on the various screens such as the Maintenance Time screen.
 4 Date and time settings: Sets the current date and time.
+Fuel consumption display setting: Switches between show/hide of the instantaneous fuel consumption calculated by the controller, or switches the unit.
 Switch confirmation sound setting: Sets whether to emit a confirmation sound when a switch is pressed.
 CF Brightness setting: Sets the brightness level of the LED lamps and LCD screen while the work lamp is on.